Grootsingh/Noob-Docs/Git-GitHub.md

 git log
 ```

-git log give you everyting related to commit. who commited the commit,when he commited it. and the commit message
+git log give you everything related to commit. who commited the commit,when he commited it. and the commit message

 if you are only intrested in the summary of the commit message. then you can use --oneline flag with the git log it will give you first line of message of all the commits which is helpful. you don't need to see all the other things that you are not interested in.